Wellington Eye Centre Optometrist

 What does my vision need to be to meet the requirements?

 The NZPF sets rigorous vision standards for applicants.
-According to the NZPF recruitment guidelines applicants must meet specific visual acuity requirements.
-Without any correction, each eye must see 6/12 (about halfway down a normal LogMar Snellen Letter Chart), the same line you need to drive a car in New Zealand.
+According to the NZPF recruitment guidelines (as of 27/01/2025), applicants must meet specific visual acuity requirements.
+Without any correction, both eyes together must see 6/6 on a standard Snellen Eye Chart LogMar Snellen Letter Chart).
+This means that without any spectacles or contact lenses on, the applicant needs to be able to read the normal vision line – 6/6 or 20/20.

 Can I have laser eye surgery if my vision doesn’t meet the requirements?